-We understand that the outbreak of the COVID-19 virus has led to business interruptions, countrywide.
+We understand that the outbreak of the COVID-19 pandemic has led to business interruptions, countrywide.
 During this period, RMA continues to render assessment and claims processing services in line with our commitment and your expectations.
-As a result, we are extending our deadline for submissions of Return of Earnings (ROE), from 31 March 2020 to 30 April 2020 to accommodate any business interruptions you may have experienced over this period.
+As a result, we are extending our deadline for submissions of Return of Earnings (ROE) even further, from 31 March 2020 to 31 May 2020 to accommodate any business interruptions you may have experienced over this period.

 Extending the deadline ensures that your employees continue to enjoy cover against occupational injuries and diseases while on duty.

 - • We will be extending the expiry date of Letters of Good Standing from 31 March 2020 to 31 May 2020.
 LOGS will be issued manually (with no certificate number) and sent via email, upon your request.

 - • Penalties for late submission will not be applied until 01 June 2020.

 We have included in this correspondence, our response to the notice issued by the Compensation Fund regarding guidelines to deal with COVID-19 arising from occupational exposure within the context of the Compensation for Occupational Injuries and Disease Act 130 of 1993.
 Please take time to familiarise yourself with the claim’s process outlined and benefits associated with all COVID-19 claims.

 Simplified process for your online policy renewal

 Use our hassle-free online service to process your 2020 policy renewal.

 Submit your employees’ earnings (actuals for 2019 and estimates for 2020) before 31 May 2020: